remotekieran/remote-kieran/content/blog/company-culture-remote.md

 description: "Remote work as an employee can only be successful if the company culture is remote-first."
 draft: false
 ---
 <img src="https://cdn-images-1.medium.com/max/2000/1*Kh-RiZB63bXf7lMtmeN-Lg.png" class="responsive">

-I spent the last six months working six time zones ahead of the six people on my team.
+In 2017 I spent six months working six time zones ahead of the six people on my team.
 I’ve always put travel as a top priority so I took advantage of my travel-friendly work setup to spend time in Asia.

-[D4 Software](http://weared4.com), the company I work for, isn’t a large or fully-remote company like [Buffer](https://buffer.homerun.co/) or [Automattic](https://automattic.com/work-with-us/).
-Out of a team of seven I’m the only one who regularly works remotely for months on end.
+[D4](http://weared4.com), the company I work for, isn’t a large or fully-remote company like [Buffer](https://buffer.homerun.co/) or [Automattic](https://automattic.com/work-with-us/).
+Out of a team of six I’m the only one who regularly works remotely for months on end.
 But we are a remote-first company with a flexible working policy.
 This is important and why it’s so easy being fully remote at D4.

 I define ‘remote-first’ as everyone working remotely as the default regardless of where they spend most of their time working.
 As a result a company’s effectiveness and individual’s capacity to do their work isn’t affected by physical location.
 D4 has an office but if it was abandoned tomorrow nothing would change.

 But how do you achieve a remote-first culture?

-### Practicalities
+## Practicalities

 Let’s start with some practical things that I take for granted.
 Without these practicalities taken care of it doesn’t matter if D4 has a remote-first culture: it’d be physically impossible for remote work to happen.